harsh-a-parihar/Python_Programming_Questions/README.md

 </div>

 Welcome to the Python Programming Questions-Basics to Advanced!
-This repository emphasizes practicing Python programming through a comprehensive collection of questions spanning from basic to advanced levels.
+This repository emphasizes practicing Python programming through a comprehensive collection of questions and some small projects spanning from basic to advanced levels.

 ## 📚 Table of Contents